github/docs/content/actions/security-for-github-actions/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 To help improve security, compliance, and standardization, you can customize the standard claims to suit your required access conditions.
 If your cloud provider supports conditions on subject claims, you can create a condition that checks whether the `sub` value matches the path of the reusable workflow, such as `"job_workflow_ref:octo-org/octo-automation/.github/workflows/oidc.yml@refs/heads/main"`.
 The exact format will vary depending on your cloud provider's OIDC configuration.
 To configure the matching condition on {% data variables.product.prodname_dotcom %}, you can can use the REST API to require that the `sub` claim must always include a specific custom claim, such as `job_workflow_ref`.
 You can use the REST API to apply a customization template for the OIDC subject claim; for example, you can require that the `sub` claim within the OIDC token must always include a specific custom claim, such as `job_workflow_ref`.
 For more information, see "[AUTOTITLE](/rest/actions/oidc)."

-{% note %}
+> [!NOTE]

-**Note**: When the organization template is applied, it will not affect any workflows already using OIDC unless their repository has opted in to custom organization templates.
+> When the organization template is applied, it will not affect any workflows already using OIDC unless their repository has opted in to custom organization templates.
 For all repositories, existing and new, the repository owner will need to use the repository-level REST API to opt in to receive this configuration by setting `use_default` to `false`.
 Alternatively, the repository owner could use the REST API to apply a different configuration specific to the repository.
 For more information, see "[AUTOTITLE](/rest/actions/oidc#set-the-customization-template-for-an-oidc-subject-claim-for-a-repository)."

-{% endnote %}

 Customizing the claims results in a new format for the entire `sub` claim, which replaces the default predefined `sub` format in the token described in "[AUTOTITLE](/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims)."

-{% note %}
+> [!NOTE]

-**Note**: The `sub` claim uses the shortened form `repo` (for example, `repo:ORG-NAME/REPO-NAME`) instead of `repository` to reference the repository.
+> The `sub` claim uses the shortened form `repo` (for example, `repo:ORG-NAME/REPO-NAME`) instead of `repository` to reference the repository.

-{% endnote %}

 The following example templates demonstrate various ways to customize the subject claim.
 To configure these settings on {% data variables.product.prodname_dotcom %}, admins use the REST API to specify a list of claims that must be included in the subject (`sub`) claim.